India douses century-old coal fires as Modi seeks output boost

 Until then, Devi and others like her are stuck.
 Many families are squatters who rely on casual work from contractors working the mines and on free water pumped to the settlements.

 The glowing coals and rising smoke date back to 1916, a quarter of a century after private firms began to mine the field.
-India nationalised most coal assets in the 1970s.
+India nationalized most coal assets in the 1970s.

 According to experts, those firms failed to backfill mines after digging, exposing them to the open air and allowing fires to start by spontaneous combustion.